DCC-EX/EX-Hardware/EX-Motorshield8874/README.md

 | Current sensing | A2 | A3 |
 | Fault_N   | D0  | D1 |

-NB: For DCC-EX control, these are not ideal pin assignments.
+NB: For DCC-EX control, these are not ideal pin assignments and are intended for future support of stacking of two shields.
 Further documentation updates will be available once testing of this mode is complete.

 ### Fault indicator